Section 105 One-Person HRA plans save thousands in taxes for the self-employed — just $149 to set up!

 Apply for a Federal Employer Identification Number (FEIN).
 You can’t be an employer without a FEIN.
 You can apply for the FEIN using IRS SS-4 Form.
 There are hundreds of payroll services who will process your payroll, report, and deposit payroll taxes for a minimal cost.

-When hiring your spouse you need a formal hiring process that should include the completion of a standard Employment Application, W-4 form, and an I-9 form.
+Hiring your spouse is a formal hiring process that should include the completion of a standard Employment Application, W-4 form, and an I-9 form.
 Core Documents will provide you with a work agreement that outlines the duties and responsibilities of the employee, plus the total compensation package.

 Next, and very important, is developing a reasonable compensation for the services provided.
 Some factors to consider would be wages paid for similar services, experience, qualifications, complexity of the job, and responsibilities.
 Once you’ve established a reasonable wage, then determine which insurance and medical expenses that can be deducted.
 The difference is the reasonable salary that should be set up on a systematic payroll either bi-weekly, monthly or quarterly.